BlueBrain/hpc-coding-conventions/cpp/NamingConventions.md

-# BlueBrain HPC Team C++ Naming Conventions
+# C++ Naming Conventions

-This document describes how to name things in C++ projects.
+This document provides a set of recommendations regarding how things should be named in C++ projects.

 Because there is no automatic way to ensure that a code change follows this guideline, it is the responsibility of the code reviewers to enforce these rules over time.

+Should a project decide to not apply some or all of the recommendations below, it may provide written guidelines to the contributors with the rules that should be followed instead, in a `CONTRIBUTING.md` document for instance.

 ## File Names